TLDR? This shoe was awesome for its time – check out the Powerlift 3.0 now

-The construction is great, and even though the gym is not a fashion contest, they offer a ton of color options that look great.
+The construction is great, and even though the gym isn’t a fashion contest, they offer a ton of color options that look great.

 The distinct heel as shown in the side profile makes a large difference compared to a non-lifting shoe, because it is designed to give you leverage to push from.

-Further details on the Powerlift 2.0
+Further details on the Adidas Powerlift 2.0

-The Adidas Powerlift 2.0 heel height is .6″ which is a great sweet spot in my opinion.
+The heel height is .6″ which is a great sweet spot in my opinion.
 The only shoes that tend to have larger heels are the ones for olympic weightlifting.

 If your ankle mobility is lacking you should have no issues using these shoes as the heel height is great.

 The materials that adidas used for this shoe are lightweight and quality.
 I’ve had mine for years, and they are my go-to lifting shoe with very minimal signs of wear.